Herbert W. Franke | i |

 anonymous

-posted over 6 years ago
+posted almost 7 years ago

 My father Shams ul Haq (late) and my mother visited your place in 1974.
 The year when Germany won soccer.
 We were presented your book of CAD.My mother still remember those Good times...
 Regards Najm ul Haq.